 The LORD said to Moses and Aaron in Egypt, “This month is to be for you the first month, the first month of your year.
 Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb for his family, one for each household… That same night they are to eat the meat roasted over the fire, along with bitter herbs, and bread made without yeast… Eat it in haste; it is the LORD’s Passover.”
 (Exodus 12:1-3, 8, 11)

-The Story of Passover?
+The Story of Passover

 As events begin in Exodus 1, the population of the Israelites had grown to such proportions that they posed a perceived threat to the new Pharaoh (Exodus 1:9–10).
 To deal with this growing problem, Pharaoh enslaved the Israelites and forced them to build his great cities.
 When that proved ineffective, Pharaoh took more drastic measures, ordering the Hebrew midwives to kill all the male babies.

 When the midwives refused to obey the Pharaoh, he issued another edict to his people: throw all the Hebrew male babies into the Nile River.
-Yet, God overturned the Egyptians’ final scheme in a most unusual way—through the birth and divine deliverance of a particular Hebrew boy, Moses (Exodus 2:1–10).
+Yet God overturned the Egyptians’ final scheme in a most unusual way—through the birth and divine deliverance of a particular Hebrew boy, Moses (Exodus 2:1–10).

 The story of Moses is a familiar one.
-The Pharaoh’s own daughter discovered Moses floating in a basket in the Nile River, and having compassion on the baby, adopted him as her own.
+Pharaoh’s own daughter discovered Moses floating in a basket in the Nile River, and having compassion on the baby, adopted him as her own.
 Moses grew up with all the privileges of an Egyptian prince, yet apparently never forgot his Hebrew roots.

 God Chooses Moses

-When he was 40 years old, Moses was walking among the Hebrew workers, he witnessed an Egyptian abusing one of the Hebrew slaves.
+When he was 40 years old, Moses was walking among the Hebrew workers and witnessed an Egyptian abusing one of the Hebrew slaves.
 Moses intervened, killing the Egyptian and hiding his body in the sand.
 Moses thought his act would be appreciated by the Hebrews, but he was wrong.
 And when he learned that Pharaoh undoubtedly had heard about his crime, Moses fled to the desert country of Midian.

 For 40 years, he tended the flocks in the wilderness before God called him to deliver the Israelites from their bondage in Egypt.
 From a burning bush, God spoke to Moses, “I have indeed seen the misery of my people in Egypt.
 I have heard them crying out because of their slave drivers, and I am concerned about their suffering.
 So I have come down to rescue them from the hand of the Egyptians and to bring them up out of that land and spacious land, a land flowing with milk and honey” (Exodus 3:7–8).

 God had chosen Moses as His personal envoy to Pharaoh to deliver His message: “Let my people go.”
-Despite being hand-picked, Moses argued with God, objecting four times with the following questions: Who am I?
+Despite being hand-picked, Moses argued with God, objecting three times with the following questions: Who am I?
 Who are You?
 What if they don’t believe me?
-To which God responds by telling Moses that He will go with him and that He is “I AM WHO I AM,” the ever-present, ever-existing One.
+To which God responds by telling Moses that He will go with him and that He is “I AM WHO I AM,” the ever-present, ever existing One.
 He is the God who made the covenant with Abraham, Isaac, and Jacob (Exodus 3:15), and the One who is constantly present with Moses and with His people, Israel.

 The Ten Plagues

 There is a distinct pattern to the ten plagues that God brings upon the Egyptians.
 First, God employs the forces of nature to demonstrate His power over His creation.
-Second, the plagues are designed to mock the gods of Egypt, showing that God is in control over aspects they Egyptians believe only their gods controlled.
+Second, the plagues are designed to mock the gods of Egypt, showing that God is in control over aspects the Egyptians believe only their gods controlled.
 Third, the plagues increase in intensity as Pharaoh’s heart continues to harden.

 The first three plagues caused discomfort—the Nile River turned to blood; frogs overtook the land; the dust of Egypt became swarming gnats.
 The second three were more than just irritating.
 They were personally painful and destructive—swarms of flies covered the land; all the Egyptian livestock died of disease; horrible boils broke out on everyone in Egypt.
 The plagues hit closer and closer to home.
 From the fourth plague on, God distinguished between the Israelites and the Egyptians.